-SERVICES OF THE STUDENTS AFFAIRS OFFICE
+SERVICES OF THE REGISTRAR OFFICE

-The Office for Student Affairs is responsible for registration, maintenance of all official academic records of students, the issuance of transcripts, certification of studies, and certification that students have met graduation requirements.
+The Registrar's Office is responsible for registration, maintenance of all official academic records of students, the issuance of transcripts, certification of studies, and certification that students have met graduation requirements.
 It also issues study certification upon student request.